 13. Tout your brand with a simple logo post

 You probably put a lot of thought and effort into your business’ logo, so go ahead and show it off once in awhile in a Facebook post.
 If it’s on brand, you could even swap out the background colors or the text color for an occasional change.
 Using your logo as a photo post is a great opportunity to add a few lines of text about your mission statement, or to ask a question to engage with your followers—something like “Did you know that sparrows are our favorite bird?
 What’s yours?”

-Create this look in PicMonkey by centering a graphic of your choice in the middle of a circle shape (Graphics > Basic > Shapes).
+Create this look in PicMonkey by placing a non-distracting-yet-related photo as the background of your post.
+Cruise the stock photo library to find whatcha need.
 Add some text and you’re good to go, you logo maker you.

 We love this textured look because the 3-D effect of creased paper along with the strips of duct tape make it really come off the screen.
 This style of post lends itself well to travel businesses or photographers, or really anyone who has an image they want to share along with a few lines of text.